Insight from patients with breathing issue

 Participants' impression of the function

-Patients and physiotherapist can spot their errors from the ACBT exercise by comparing their data to the standard.
+Patients and physiotherapists can identify errors in the ACBT exercise by comparing their data to the standard.

 Participants describe the purpose of the function